astrapboy/memeish-wys/README.md

 6. Find the menu that says "Audio Language"
 7. Select Memeish
 8. Done!
 Optimally, you should also change Text Language too, but eh

+All mixing and recording was done in REAPER.